chitacan/bridge/README.md

 ## Deploy to Heroku

 No server? you can deploy the server to heroku.
-Just hit the button.
+Just hit the `button`. :lipstick:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/chitacan/bridge)